awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-cloudformation-codecommit.md

 You must have created the following resources to use with the AWS CloudFormation sample template:
 + You must have created a source repository\.
 You can use the AWS CodeCommit repository you created in [Tutorial: Create a Simple Pipeline \(CodeCommit Repository\)](tutorials-simple-codecommit.md)\.
 + You must have created a CodeDeploy application and deployment group\.
 You can use the CodeDeploy resources you created in [Tutorial: Create a Simple Pipeline \(CodeCommit Repository\)](tutorials-simple-codecommit.md)\.
-+ Download the sample AWS CloudFormation template file for creating a pipeline\.
-You can download the sample template in [YAML](samples/codepipeline-codecommit-events-yaml.zip) or [JSON](samples/codepipeline-codecommit-events-json.zip) format\.
++ Choose one of these links to download the sample AWS CloudFormation template file for creating a pipeline: [YAML](samples/codepipeline-codecommit-events-yaml.zip) \| [JSON](samples/codepipeline-codecommit-events-json.zip)

   Unzip the file and place it on your local computer\.
 + Download the [SampleApp\_Linux\.zip](samples/SampleApp_Linux.zip) sample application file\.

 1. Unzip the files from [SampleApp\_Linux\.zip](https://s3.amazonaws.com/aws-codedeploy-us-east-1/samples/latest/SampleApp_Linux.zip) and upload the files into to your AWS CodeCommit repository\.
 You must upload the unzipped files to the root directory of your repository\.
 You can follow the instructions in [Step 2: Add Sample Code to Your CodeCommit Repository](tutorials-simple-codecommit.md#codecommit-add-code) to push the files to your repository\.